misantronic/min/minclude/README.md

 ### Minclude

-> A tiny fileloader for modern browsers.
+> A tiny JavaScript-loader for modern browsers.

-Minclude is a lightweight fileloader (286 bytes) making it super-easy to dynamically embed your scripts.
+Minclude is a lightweight JavaScript-loader (286 bytes) making it super-easy to dynamically embed your scripts.
 You simply pass an array with your scripts and optionally another array with fallback-scripts to `Minclude`.
 That's it.

 #### See how it's done